Welcome to Part 2 of our Employee Benefits Marketing series- Checklist Items for doing it properly and the myths associated with each step.

 - Unable to Match Requested Plan Design

 - Unable to meet Stated Objective / RTQ requirements

 - Unable to Release a Quote / Already Quoted with Another Broker (we’ll come back to this one in Marketing Myth #2)

-Releasing the full list of providers helps determine if a reasonable sample of providers were invited to quote, or if the closed marketing limited options from the broker.
+Releasing the full list of providers helps determine if a reasonable sample of providers were invited to quote.
+Subsequently, it can also help determine if the closed marketing limited options from the broker.
 Most brokers have preferred providers, and even preferred arrangements or pricing.
 By disclosing this information, it provides documentation as to why certain providers were approached and others were not.

-A broker may present one or two options that involve a common scenario where multiple brokers are invited to conduct a marketing, this scenario however can be easily mishandled, leading us to Marketing Myth #2.
+Additionally, a broker may present one or two options that involve a common scenario where multiple brokers are invited to conduct a marketing.
+However, this scenario can be easily mishandled, leading us to Marketing Myth #2.

 Marketing Myth #2 – Multiple Brokers Should Compete for Better Quotes in the Market

-At the end of the day the employer remains in control and must make two important decisions, which provider will ensure their benefits, and which broker or advisor will provide ongoing advice and support.
+Lastly, the employer remains in control and must make two important decisions.
+One, which provider will ensure their benefits.
+Two, which broker or advisor will provide ongoing advice and support.